 - RT-qPCR is a sensitive RNA detection method.
 Proper sterile technique and careful pipetting should be used to avoid contamination and ensure accurate quantitation results. - Ensure that all components are thawed and mixed prior to use.
 Once thawed, place on ice prior to use. - We recommend running all reactions in triplicate.
 This permits exclusion of outlier traces (e.g., due to unexpected plate issues, edge effects, or other problems) while maintaining accurate quantitation. - When pipetting into the qPCR plate, it is advisable to avoid the formation of bubbles.
-If 1-2 small bubbles are present at the top of the liquid after loading, the assay can proceed, as these bubbles will typically resolve during the first denaturation step of the PCR. - The "SYBR® Green" or "SYBR/FAM" channel of the real-time instrument should be used for the Luna Universal One-Step RT-qPCR Kit.
-On some instruments, selecting a single channel for data collection can result in faster experiment times. - · A denaturation or melt curve step should be added at the end of the RT-qPCR cycling protocol to evaluate amplification specificity. - When using multichannel pipettes, care should be taken to ensure consistency of pipetting volume. - Primers purified with standard desalting are sufficient for use in Luna qPCR/RT-qPCR.
+If 1-2 small bubbles are present at the top of the liquid after loading, the assay can proceed, as these bubbles will typically resolve during the first denaturation step of the PCR. - Choose the detection channel of the qPCR instrument that corresponds with the fluorophore label of the target-specific probe present in the assay.
+If using FAM, choosing a single channel collection can result in faster experiment times on some instruments. - When using multichannel pipettes, care should be taken to ensure consistency of pipetting volume. - Primers purified with standard desalting are sufficient for use in Luna qPCR/RT-qPCR.
 HPLC or PAGE purification may be helpful for assays that require increased sensitivity.

-Luna Universal One-Step RT-qPCR Kit Protocols
+Luna Universal Probe One-Step RT-qPCR Kit Protocols